Combined Gas Law Calculator

 V₂, and the correlation is:

-ln states for natural logarithm of a given number.
-Due to the constancy of temperature, initial energy doesn't change, which implies the equality:
+ln stands for the natural logarithm of a given number.
+Due to the temperature constancy, initial energy doesn't change, which implies the equality:

-Q = W. One can say that the entire heat absorbed by gas is transformed to work done by it, but on the other hand, this transition is known to be very slow in practice.
+Q = W. One can say that we transform the entire heat absorbed by gas to work done by it, but on the other hand, this transition is known to be very slow in practice.
+For a more detailed explanation, head to our Boyle's law calculator, which describes thermodynamic processes of this kind.

-In this transition all three parameters change, but simultaneously the gas doesn't exchange heat with the environment.
-The following formula is valid:
+In this transition, all three parameters change, but simultaneously the gas doesn't exchange heat with the environment.
+The following formula is valid: p₁V₁γ = p₂·V₂γ, where

 γ = Cp / Cv is known as heat capacity ratio.
 The work done by the gas is opposite to its initial internal energy change

 W = -ΔU.
-This process describes transitions which progress rapidly, and there is no time for the gas to absorb or release any heat.
+This process describes transitions that progress rapidly, and there is no time for the gas to absorb or release any heat.

-Let's assume that you want to find the internal energy change, the heat absorbed and the work done by nitrogen stored inside a flexible container of volume 0.5 m³ under atmospheric pressure and at temperature 250 K, which is heated up to 300 K. In this case, we consider an isobaric process.
+Let's assume that you want to find the internal energy change, the heat absorbed and the work done by nitrogen stored inside a flexible container of volume 0.5 m³ under atmospheric pressure and at temperature 250 K, which we heat up to 300 K. In this case, we consider an isobaric process.

 Cvof nitrogen, which is

-You can always save your time and use our thermodynamic processes calculator!
+You can always save your time and use our combined gas law calculator!